-Patients are eligible to receive up to 10 individual services, up to seven which may be provided by video conference, and up to 10 group sessions, up to seven of which may be provided by video conference, in a calendar year.
+Patients are eligible to receive up to 10 individual services and up to 10 group sessions in a calendar year.

 Within this maximum service allocation, the clinical psychologist can provide one or more courses of treatment.
 For the purposes of these services, a course of treatment consists of the number of services stated in the patient's referral (up to a maximum of six in any one referral).
 This enables the referring medical practitioner to consider a report from the clinical psychologist on the services provided to the patient, and the need for further treatment.